Definitely cursed

 So thanks to my friend Jon who provided me with an OSX Tiger DVD, I’m now running from a system installed on the external drive.
 It looks like I should be able to rescue most of my data but I’ll have to wait 2 weeks until I can go to a friend’s house with all the tools I need to change the drive.

-2 thoughts on “Definitely cursed”
+2 responses to “Definitely cursed”

 1. But… hey! after some downtimes come the good times!!